wix/stylable/packages/stylable-webpack-plugin/README.md

-# Stylable webpack plugin
+# Stylable Webpack Plugin

-The Stylable webpack plugin (for webpack v4) is the main build utility for **[Stylable](https://stylable.io)**.
-It supports both development and production modes providing various configurations that can be tweaked according to your specific needs.
-It enables loading of Stylable files (`.st.css`) from your local projects or imported from a 3rd party source (for example, NPM node modules).
+The Stylable Webpack Plugin (for Webpack version 4x) is the main build utility for [Stylable](https://stylable.io/).
+It supports both development and production modes, providing various configurations that can be tweaked according to your specific needs.
+It enables loading Stylable files (`.st.css`) from local projects or imported from a 3rd party source (for example, NPM node modules).

-The plugin works by transforming all Stylable files into JavaScript modules with CSS rendering capabilities.
-In practice, every bundle will have a `stylable-bootstrap-module` entrypoint that is responsible for loading all of the transformed modules and rendering them onto the DOM.
-It orders the CSS, keeping track of the depth of each module by resolving their dependencies and component dependencies.
-This allows us to load dynamic stylable modules with overrides and render them in the correct order.

-## Stylable bootstrap module
-The `stylable-bootstrap-module` is a generated module injected to the bundle entry that ensures all Stylable modules are injected into the runtime renderer.

-### Runtime renderer
-The core Stylable runtime renderer in the browser is responsible for rendering stylesheets in the correct order in the DOM.

 ## Getting started
 Install `stylable-webpack-plugin` as a dev dependency in your local project.

-Install using `npm`:
+Install using npm:
 ```bash
 npm install stylable-webpack-plugin --save-dev
 ```

-Or install using `yarn`:
+Install using yarn:
 ```bash
 yarn add stylable-webpack-plugin --dev
 ```

-## Sample dev config
+ Sample dev config:
 ```js
 // webpack.config.js
 module.exports = {